SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/edit-follow-up.md

 [!include[Note](includes/note-edit-followup.md)]

-If you edit or delete an invitation that you created and sent, the invitees will receive a message about this.
+If you edit the time, date, or location of a follow-up - or delete an invitation that you created and sent - the invitees will receive a message about this.

 ## Steps